-Betty Spalding, has taught in conservatories and music departments in Canada and the Caribbean since 1969, when she graduated from Andrews University with a B.Mus.Ed.
-A violinist, she received two violin performance scholarships from the Alberta, Canada, government and other scholarship awards from AU, while doing her undergraduate work.
+Betty Spalding, taught in conservatories and music departments in Canada and the Caribbean since 1969, following graduation from Andrews University.
+A violinist, she received two violin performance scholarships from the Alberta, Canada, government and other scholarship awards from AU while doing her undergraduate work.

-She established the Patterson Conservatory in Kamloops, Canada, and formed an orchestra in association with Red Deer College, as well as a youth orchestra while residing in that area.
+Betty established the Patterson Conservatory in Kamloops, Canada, and formed an orchestra in association with Red Deer College, as well as a youth orchestra while residing in that area.
 She was also conductor of the first pops orchestra in Kamloops and the Animato Chamber Orchestra during that time.
 She was pivotal in starting the Suzuki violin Program in Central Alberta.
 After a return to Andrews, and completion of an M.Mus. in 1987, she moved to British Columbia, Canada to teach violin.

-Patterson, now married to Arthur W. Spalding, taught at Antillian Adventist University in Puerto Rico and then at Northern Caribbean University in Jamaica, beginning in 2003.
+Patterson, now married to Arthur W. Spalding, taught at Antillian Adventist University in Puerto Rico, and then at Northern Caribbean University in Jamaica, beginning in 2003.
 In the latter, she conducted the University Choir and the Symphonic Choir, which included both students and faculty, and was Assistant Director of the National Adventist Choir.
-While working with the NAC, she and the choir assisted Sandi Patti when she visited the island and gave two concerts in 2003.
+While working with the NCU, she and the choir assisted Sandi Patti when she visited the island and gave two concerts in 2003.

 Sources: Information provided by Betty Spalding in 2004; Andrews University Alumni Today Directory, 2013, A63; Obituary in the Fall 2021 Andrews University Focus Magazine, 33; Online sources.